johnhenry/nail-copy/readme.md

 ##Options

- -  source - source folder
+ -  source - source folder/file or array of folders and files to copy.
- -  destination - destination folder
+ -  destination - destination folder within output directory.
+Defaults to the directory itself.